How to Create Reports with Power BI Service

 Power BI Service Building a Report

-1. As you add fields, the chart will start to take shape.
-If needed, change the chart by selecting another option in the Visualizations pane.
+As you add fields, the chart will start to take shape.
+Change the visualization anytime using the Visualizations pane.

 Power BI Service Preview a Report

-3. Next, create a dashboard by selecting ‘Pin to a live page’.
+Next, create a dashboard by selecting ‘Pin to a live page.’
 You can add the report to an existing dashboard or build a new dashboard.
+Customize the dashboard by adding tiles and different content types.

 Power BI Service Create Dashboard

-That’s it – you’ve taken you first step in creating reports in Power Bi Services.
+That’s it – you’ve taken your first step in creating reports in Power BI Services.

 Power BI Service Sharing a Report

-There are a few caveats to note about report sharing:
+There are a few things to note about report sharing:

 • Recipients can view and interact with the report or dashboard but can’t edit it.